 - Account -> Users: Added accounts for day to day access to resources

-- Services -> Control Services: activated the following services
+- Services -> Control Services: enabled Samba (CIFS) and SSH

 Accessing Samba from windows was a primary concern, as the purpose of this system was to hold my collection of camera raws for Lightroom.
 Performance wise, initial tests within VMWare were excellent, but after testing on dedicated hardware, I found that my data transfer was limited to around 530Mbps.
 This turned out to be a limitation of the onboard Gigabit on my workstation.
 It does everything I expect a NAS to do.

 The FreeNAS implementation of ZFS did not support the smooth drive hot-swapping I had been hearing about for years from Sun.
 Whenever I removed a drive and plugged it back in, I was forced to confirm with the control panel that I was replacing this drive with a different one, despite it being the same drive in the same port.
 In reading, this is something that will be addressed in upcoming releases.

 After a few weeks, I couldn't help myself and began to experiment with the plugins.
 Specifically, I was curious about the MiniDLNA plugin, as well as the architecture in general so that I could potentially use it to run a jailed environment for my own uses.
 As it turns out, this part of the project needs polish.